Generic configurations in 2D strongly competing systems

 In the perspective of proving a density result, we can then assume that the number of critical points of \(U\in \mathcal{U}\) is finite, say

-We show in the next lemma that there exists a conformal diffeomorphism $\phi$ of the unit disk such that the image of the critical set is in general position with respect to $\phi(z_0)$ according to the definition below (see (H3) in Section \ref{s:desingularization}).
+We show in the next lemma that there exists a conformal diffeomorphism $\phi$ of the unit disk such that the image of the critical set is in general position with respect to $\phi(z_0)$ as defined in (H3) in Section \ref{s:desingularization}.